Last Updated: July 3, 2021

 We tested Livedrive from different devices and locations.
 The desktop app lagged a couple of times during our testing, which is something we need to address in our Livedrive review.

-Initial backups are known to take some time depending on your data set.
+Initial backups take some time depending on your data set.
 During our Livedrive upload speed test, we uploaded a 3GB folder on a stable WiFi connection, an upload speed of 10 Mbps, and a download speed of 120 Mbps.
 To back up the entire folder, it took approximately an hour.

 Many Livedrive reviews mention that Briefcase is one of the most popular features.
 When testing it, we were able to restore files from a computer using our phone with ease.
 The app itself is fast and easy to navigate.